amazon-ion/ion-element-kotlin/README.md

 println(typedNullElement.asIntOrNull())
 ```

-The `*Value` functions include a null-check so the application doesn't have to, additionally this takes advantage
-of [Kotlin's null safety](https://kotlinlang.org/docs/null-safety.html), since the values returned from these functions
-are guaranteed to be non-null.
-For values that *might* legitimately be null,

 ## `IonElement` API Guidelines

 The following guidelines are applied to the API of this package and are good practices to follow for any API accepting